nasa/Common-Metadata-Repository/resources/docs/markdown/2000-usage.md

 If not provided, all granules for the given collection will be used.

-The following are examples of accepted `granules` parameter usage:
+The following are examples of accepted `coverage` parameter usage:

 ```
 coverage=G1200187775-EDF_OPS